They say…

 When the wort is cool enough, he pops in a hydrometer, or more precisely, a saccharometer: a glass instrument with a long, thin tube emerging from a bulbous weighted float.
 Sugar solution is denser than water, so the sweeter the liquid, the higher the tube will float, enabling us to read off the ‘specific gravity’ (also known as ‘relative density’) from a calibrated scale engraved into it.

 It might sound trivial, but seeing this simple instrument bobbing about in my wort gives me a resonant moment.
-The saccharometer was one of the earliest scientific instruments adopted by brewers during the early expansion of industrial brewing in the 18th century, as they sought greater reliability and predictability for their growing brands.
+The saccharometer was one of the earliest scientific instruments adopted by brewers during the early expansion of industrial in the 18th century, as they sought greater reliability and predictability for their growing brands.

 One of brewing's earliest scientific instruments: the hydrometer tests the gravity of the first runnings of our wort.